top of page

 When my pipe burst, instinct yelled: "Fix it now!"
 But rushing fuels chaos.

-Another anchor: the 5-4-3-2-1 method.
+Another anchor is the 5-4-3-2-1 method.
 Name 5 things you see, 4 sensations (like your feet on the floor), 3 sounds, 2 scents, 1 taste.

-It’s not about ignoring stress—it’s about grounding so you can respond, not react.
+It’s not about ignoring stress.
+It’s about grounding so you can respond, not react.

 2. Rewrite Your Inner Story